-As at December 31, 2021, the Company's order backlog for continuing operations was US\$ 419.8 million of which US\$ 216.5 million is expected to be executed during FY 2022.
-Last year at the same period, the order backlog for continuing operations was US\$ 270.1 million of which US\$ 174.7 million was expected to be executed during FY 2021.
+As at December 31, 2021, the Company's order backlog for continuing As at December 31, 2022, the Company's order backlog for continuing operations was US\$ 342.3 million of which US\$ 229.6 million is expected to be executed during FY 2023.
+Last year at the same period, most of the Company's long term contracts were renegotiated and the order backlog for continuing operations was US\$ 419.8 million of which US\$ 216.5 million was expected to be executed during FY 2022.
 The Company's order backlog consists of sales orders.
 Sales orders are subject to modification by mutual consent and in certain instances orders may be revised by customers.
 As a result, the order backlog of any particular date may not be indicative of actual operating results for any subsequent period.